 In 2008, Unicoi Gap was the second to last climb on the approach to the race-deciding ascent up Brasstown Bald where Kanstantin Suitsou got the jump on Trent Lowe and Levi Leipheimer went on to win the Tour of Georgia.

-After 41 miles, the 2nd timed section is the ascent of Hogpen Gap, a 7.0 mile climb with 1,730 feet of climbing, riders will reach the highest point on the course at 3,470ft with ramps of 14%.
+The 2nd timed section is the ascent of Hogpen Gap, a 7.0 mile climb with 1,730 feet of climbing, riders will reach the highest point on the course at 3,470ft with ramps of 14%.
 The views at the top of the surrounding peaks are breath-taking.
 Check your speed and be careful on the descent as there are many sharp turns.
 Enjoy the ride through the forest knowing that the hardest riding is behind you.

 After tackling the two biggest climbs of the day riders will head east from Helen to hits the 3rd timed section after 64 miles, comprised of rolling terrain for a 4 mile section.
 The section rises 369 feet over 3 miles with gradient of no more than 6.7%.
 The section includes the 1.5 mile descent so riders looking for the fastest time need to be able to descend as well as climb.